RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

   timer)
 - The accuracy of execution delay should be measured with single digit micro seconds for short delays
+    - It is acceptable if platform specific tweaking is needed to achieve this
+    - It is acceptable if minimum hardware requirements are needed to achieve this
 - Timer callbacks should fire as early as possible after the timer expired

 ## Performance Requirements